 How to Transfer the Files With RSYNC

-RSYNC can be called as a fast copy command, and it works from web hosting server to another server as well as from directory to directory on the same server.
+RSYNC can be called as a fast copy command, and it works from server to another server as well as from directory to directory on the same server.
 One of the best advantages of using RSYNC is that it moves only those files which does not exist in the destination.

 If there is a file which is already existing then it will skip by itself without even giving you any notification.
 It will help the user if the transfer is stopped before the completion and then it will be required to start again, hence there will be no time lost.

 It will also be excelling with large amount of files where the scp and the ftp can struggle and it can take a long time for process.
 Hence it is still recommended of compressing the files into a larger file, move it and then uncompress it.